British politician, soldier and diplomat: Paddy Ashdown dies

 LONDON (Reuters) - Paddy Ashdown, the face of centrist politics in Britain for more than a decade and a one-time marine commando who sought to secure peace in the former Yugoslavia, died on Saturday after being treated for cancer.
 He was 77.

-Ashdown led the Liberal Democrats for 11 years up to 1999, steering it to become a campaigning force in British politics against the Conservatives, home to Winston Churchill and Theresa May, and the Labour Party of Tony Blair and Jeremy Corbyn.
+Ashdown led the Liberal Democrats for 11 years up to 1999, steering it to become a campaigning force in British politics against the Conservatives and the Labour Party.

-The Liberal Democrats said Ashdown died on Saturday evening after a short illness.
+The party said Ashdown died on Saturday evening after a short illness.
 He had recently been hospitalized with bladder cancer.

-The party said he would be remembered as someone who made an immeasurable contribution to furthering the cause of liberalism.
+It said he would be remembered as someone who made an immeasurable contribution to furthering the cause of liberalism.

 Tributes came in from across the political spectrum.
+Prime Minister Theresa May said Ashdown served his country with distinction.
+“He dedicated his life to public service and he will be sorely missed,” she said in a statement.

 Calling Ashdown a “true patriot”, former Conservative Prime Minister John Major said: “In Government, Paddy Ashdown was my opponent.
 In Life, he was a much valued friend.”

-Interior minister Sajid Javid called Ashdown “one of the most friendly & compassionate people I have ever met in politics.”

 He was educated at an English private school where he earned the nickname Paddy because of his strong Irish accent.